nrosella/not-another-todo-app/README.md

 ## License

-Not Another Todo App is © Nino Rosella.
+Not Another Todo App is © Nino Rosella 2015.